 A balanced BED recovery meal plan can help you to recover and get the nutrients your body needs for optimal functioning.
 A balanced diet plan includes regular meals as well as a variety of foods from all food groups to meet your body’s nutritional needs.

-The United States Department of Agriculture (USDA) provides dietary guidelines and recommends that people consume a diet that is rich in fruits, multiple varieties of vegetables, whole grains, low fat dairy products, and protein sources, including eggs, nuts, seafood, chicken, and beans.
-The USDA also advises that people consume alcohol in moderation and limit foods contains trans fats and excessive amounts of added sugars.
-2 These guidelines are useful for creating a balanced recovery meal plan.
+The United States Department of Agriculture (USDA) provides dietary guidelines and recommends that people consume a diet that is rich in fruits, multiple varieties of vegetables, whole grains, low-fat dairy products, and protein sources, including eggs, nuts, seafood, chicken, and beans.
+The USDA also advises that people consume alcohol in moderation and limit foods containing trans fats and excessive amounts of added sugars.
+These guidelines are useful for creating a balanced recovery meal plan.

 Avoiding Restriction in a BED Recovery Meal Plan